"View of the Destruction of Both Houses of

 A very similar image, with minor variations in the position of the horses, fire engines etc, was printed by William Belch of 6 Bridge Street, Union Street, Borough (who had originally been in partnership with Edward Langley).
 This states beneath it that the view is "As seen from Abingdon Street".
 As topical print publishers Langley & Belch and John Fairburn often issued remarkably similar works, it is hard to assess to what extent they cooperated with each other or pirated and plagiarized each others' prints.
-This sheet is in very fine condition and retains all its original text (often similar sheets are cut down and retain only the image).

 Extremely rare.
 There is a copy in the Parliamentary Works of Art Collection [see WOA/2978a].
 The WorldCat Catalogue (the world's largest library catalogue) traces only two other copies in institutional collections (one in Harvard University Library and one in Ohio State University Libraries).